SynthDAO/snx-limit-orders/specs/Node.md

 ### Watcher Service

 This service listens for new Ethereum blocks in realtime.
-On each new block, the service calls the Proxy contract's `getAllExecutableOrders` view function.
-This function will return an array of `orderID`s that are immediately executable by the service.
-This array also excludes cancelled or previously executed limit orders.
+On each new block, the service queries the contract for currently executable orders.

 If any executable limit orders are found, they are passed to the Execution Service